Frequently Asked Questions about Disaster Recovery

 Q. Does a homeowners insurance policy provide ALE coverage?

-A. If you can't remain in your home because of loss from "a covered peril," your homeowners or renters policy will pay for staying in a hotel, motel or other temporary shelter.
+A. If you can't remain in your home because of loss from "a covered peril," your homeowners or renters policy will pay for staying in a hotel, motel, or other place temporarily.
 However, payments are limited based on your specific policy provisions.
-If the damage does force you to move, be sure to tell your insurer where you are and how to reach you by phone.
+If the damage does force you to move, be sure to tell your insurance company where you are and how to reach you by phone.
 Also, you should leave a note at your damaged residence telling the insurance adjuster how to find you.

 Q. Does a homeowners insurance policy provide ALE coverage during a mandatory evacuation?

-A. It depends on your particular policy.
+A. It depends on your policy.
 Some policies may provide coverage if a civil authority prohibits you from use of the residence premises as a result of direct damage to a neighboring premises caused by a covered peril.
 This coverage is generally limited for a period of up to two weeks.
-You should contact your agent or company regarding your specific policy.
+Ask your agent or company about your specific policy.